buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ## Why test?

-I think it's mostly clear, but nonetheless I will outline a couple of most important reasons.
+I think it's mostly clear, but nonetheless, I will outline a couple of the most important reasons.

 ### We want our software to work